 I am a computational physicist that specializes in lattice gauge theory.
-As I love to work on multidisciplinary research, I am interested in everything from machine learning to the application of renormalization group methods to strongly-coupled gauge-fermion systems.
+I love to work on multidisciplinary research; as such, I am interested in everything from machine learning to the application of renormalization group methods to strongly-coupled gauge-fermion systems.

 Me after proposing to my amazing wife in Oceanside, California (2021)